 The Statement of Revenues, Expenses and Changes in Net Position presents COSC's results of operations, as well as the non-operating revenues and expenses.
-Total operating revenues for fiscal year 2023 were \$7.6 million, down 9% from \$8.4 million in fiscal year 2022.
-Student tuition and fees of \$11.2 million represent the largest portion of operating revenue on a gross basis and were stable as compared to fiscal year 2022 but are additionally offset by student financial aid and waivers.
-This resulted in net tuition and fee revenue of \$6.7 million in fiscal year 2023 as compared to \$7.6 million in fiscal year 2022 as government funding in the current year provided more scholarships and fellowships that are not considered operating revenue.
+Total operating revenues for fiscal year 2024 were \$11.0 million, up 43% from \$7.7 million in fiscal year 2023.
+Net student tuition and fees of \$8.5 million represent the largest portion of operating revenue and increased 26% as compared to fiscal year 2023 due to increased enrollment.
+Additionally, revenues associated with grants were up 252% yielding \$2.3 million in the current year primarily associated with federal grants.